General information

 Module aim (aims)

-- to learn about Aristotle's psychology and philosophy of mind in their historical context
+- to learn about Plato’s philosophy of mind in its historical context

 Pre-requisites in terms of knowledge, skills and social competences (where relevant)